monome/docs/grid/grid-norns.md

 ### size

-Most norns apps are built with 128 grids in mind, which means that critical actions may extend the full 16x8 range of keys.
+Most norns apps are built with 128 grids in mind, which means that critical actions may utilize the full 16x8 range of keys.

 Since 256 is a 16x16 grid, it will be able to interact with any app built for a 128 grid.
-There will be a lot of unused real-estate.
+However, there will be a lot of unused real-estate.

 Since 64 is a 8x8 grid, an app's critical functions may not be displayed or executable.